Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/03-endpoint-detection.md

 | sort by TimeGenerated desc
 ```

 **Note from the lab:** ASR block events did not appear until after a device reboot following the Intune policy sync.
-If you deploy ASR rules and see no block events after simulating the relevant techniques, check whether the device has completed a full policy cycle — sync and reboot are both required before enforcement becomes visible in telemetry.
+If you deploy ASR rules and see no block events after simulating the relevant techniques, check whether the device has completed a full policy cycle sync, and a reboot is required before enforcement becomes visible in telemetry.

 ---